himadri2324/Computer-IT-Fundamentals/Practical-02-Boot-Troubleshooting/README.md

 # Key Takeaways

 * Understanding the Windows boot process is essential for troubleshooting startup problems.
-* Startup applications can significantly impact boot performance.
+* Startup applications can significantly impact boot performance and startup times.
-* Event Viewer helps identify startup-related warnings and errors.
+* Event Viewer helps identify startup-related warnings, errors, and service failures.
-* Windows Recovery Environment provides valuable troubleshooting and recovery tools.
+* Windows Recovery Environment provides powerful recovery and troubleshooting tools.
-* Safe Mode is effective for diagnosing software conflicts and driver issues.
+* Safe Mode is effective for isolating software conflicts and driver-related issues.
-* Startup Repair assists in resolving common startup failures automatically.
+* Startup Repair can automatically resolve common startup failures.
 * Structured troubleshooting is a fundamental skill for IT support professionals.

 ---